firesharkstudios/butterfly-server/docs/README.old.md

 # In the Wild

 [Build Hero](https://www.buildhero.io) is a collaborative tool for general contractors, subcontractors, and customers to collaborate on remodel projects.
-The [my.buildhero.io](https://my.buildhero.io) site, the Android app, and the iOS app are all powered by Butterfly Server.
+The [my.buildhero.io](https://my.buildhero.io) site, the Android app, and the iOS app are all powered by Butterfly Server .NET.

 # Similar Projects